Timtam/toni-barth.online/toni-barth.online/pages/welcome.md

 ## Teaching

 In the case that you're seeking personal tutoring on various programming-related or music/audio editing topics and feel comfortable with me as a person and teacher, i'm offering my services on whichever topic you're interested in, as long as I know my way around it.
 And the best thing: its affordable, and there are no strings attached.
-Please check out my dedicated subpage about teaching.
+Please check out my {{% doc %}}dedicated subpage about teaching <teaching>{{% /doc %}}.

 ## Getting in touch